 About the Project

 Improving access to Heathrow Airport by train is an important environmental objective.
-Far too many passengers arrive at or depart from the terminals by car, contributing to congestion and notoriously poor air quality in the area.
+Far too many passengers have no alternative but to use their cars, contributing to congestion and illegally poor air quality in the area

-- Direct trains to Paddington from the south and south west via Heathrow, creating an alternative London terminal to Waterloo and with the Elizabeth Line providing excellent connections to the West End, the City and Docklands;
+- Direct trains from Surrey and Hampshire to Paddington, creating an alternative London terminal to Waterloo for commuters with excellent connections to the West End, the City, and Docklands via the Elizabeth Line.